Collaboration & Workflows

 Test succeeded

-In that case, you will see the following messages:
+When the automation test succeeds, you will see one of the following messages:

 Test failed